-India should assess Covid fight based on recoveries, can still reach $5-trillion goal, says PM Modi
+India should assess Covid fight based on recoveries; can still reach $5-trillion goal: PM Modi

-In an interview with ‘The Economic Times’, the prime minister said India was well on its way to economic recovery.
+In an interview with ‘The Economic Times’, the prime minister claimed India was well on its way to economic recovery.

 Prime Minister Narendra Modi has said that India should assess its coronavirus fight based on the number of lives it has saved instead of the number of infections or the mortality rate.
 In an interview with The Economic Times, he added that India can still reach its goal of becoming a $5-trillion economy by 2024 despite the setbacks triggered by the pandemic.